MathieuFortune/mathieufortune.github.io/_posts/2026-06-23-jewelers-mutual-ai-prototype-case-study.md

 ### Where this workflow goes next

 The token cost of this approach is real.
-Agentic AI workflows — where the model makes multiple sequential decisions — can consume significant compute.
+Agentic AI workflows can consume significant compute, because the model makes many sequential decisions.
 Organizations need to be honest about the ROI calculus before scaling this kind of process.

 For a next run, I'd apply the same pipeline to smaller-scope iterations aimed at building a production-ready MVP to test product/market fit for new ideas.
 The workflow suits early-stage validation where speed of learning matters more than code quality.

 Since this project, generative AI and prototyping tools have become a permanent part of my daily workflow, and they have tremendously sped up my design process.
-I reach for them across research, exploration, and building — including for this very portfolio, which I'm actively refactoring with the same AI-assisted approach.
+I reach for them across research, exploration, and building.
+That includes this very portfolio, which I'm actively refactoring with the same AI-assisted approach.
 What started as a deliberate experiment under constraint is now simply how I work.

 Each phase required deliberate human decisions: the research, the sketching, the prompting, the tweaking.
 The AI accelerated execution.
 It didn't replace the thinking that made execution worth doing.